b17fr13nds/lxfuzz/README.md

 use `--daemon` to run the fuzzer as a daemon in the background.

 `--userns` tells the fuzzer to make use of user namespaces.

+## coverage
+lxfuzz uses kcov for coverage information gaining. reached addresses in the kernel are saved in `./coverage/kcov.txt`, which is accessible by the guests and host. it is essential for `lxfuzz` to function properly, so make sure the path exists. this information can also be processed by [syzkallers](https://github.com/google/syzkaller)'s `syz-cover`.

 ## logs and crashes